The killing of an 18-year-old Ohio woman was solved with DNA technology after 43 years

 Mansfield Police Detective Terry Butler sought a second interview in spring 2024, but Vanest refused to speak and requested an attorney.
 Authorities said he subsequently sold his house in Canton, bought a pickup truck and trailer and fled to West Virginia.
 He left several firearms at his Canton home and was stopped in West Virginia with two more.
 He was arrested on state charges and released on bond.

 The federal Bureau of Alcohol, Tobacco, Firearms and Explosives took over his case and later indicted him on the federal gun charges.
 On Nov.
-18, U.S. Marshals and Canton's SWAT team attempted to serve Vanest with that indictment at a hotel where he was holed up.
+18, U.S. Marshals and Canton-area SWAT officers attempted to serve Vanest with that indictment at a North Canton motel where he was holed up.

 “It is our understanding that when confronted by Marshals and the Canton Regional SWAT team, Mr. Vanest pointed a gun at them and barricaded himself inside the hotel,” Bammann said.
 “After a short shootout, one Canton SWAT member was shot in the arm, and Mr. Vanest was fatally shot.”